 Free Things to Do in Virginia Beach VA

-With more than 13 miles of free soft sand beach available, Virginia Beach is a haven for sun worshippers and wave frolickers alike.
-It is located on the Atlantic Ocean at the mouth of the Cheseapeake Bay and plays host to such beach events as the East Coast Surfing Championship and the North-American Sand Soccer Championship.
+And, with more than 13 miles of free soft sand beach available, Virginia Beach is a haven for sun worshippers and wave frolickers alike.
+It is located on the Atlantic Ocean at the mouth of the Chesapeake Bay and plays host to such beach events as the East Coast Surfing Championship and the North-American Sand Soccer Championship.

 14 Miles of Free Public Beaches

 Much of the area’s oceanfront property is accessible for free.
 You will rarely, if ever, find the beaches crowded, and what is most beloved about Virginia Beach is its G-rated atmosphere.
 As a result, Virginia Beach is arguably home to some of the best beaches on the East Coast.
 And the beaches are, naturally, the best of the free things to do in Virginia Beach.

 Those who grow up in Virginia know that Sandbridge Beach is arguably the best beach, not only in Virginia Beach, but in the entire state.
 It’s the perfect beach for families who want to chill and relax without the crowds.

 Sandbridge Beach, is close enough to all the excitement of Virginia Beach, but far enough to not be affected by the crazy of Virginia Beach.
 A mere, 15 miles from the resort area of Virginia Beach, Sandridge Beach is kid friendly.
 It is popular amongst families as well as for those learning to surf and paddleboard.
 The waves are notoriously gentle and calm.
 And let’s not forget the headliner bands that show up in July to perform here.
 How’s a FREE Led Zeppelin concert sound to you?